 The CHAT Prevention Model

-Social Skills Group for Children with Special Needs provides children and their families with an opportunity to learn and practice social and interpersonal skills in a fun group environment that both children and families enjoy.
+Services focus on creating supportive and inclusive social encounters where children and their families can learn and practice social and interpersonal skills in a fun, safe and predictable environment that both children and families enjoy.

 Partnership with Ann & Robert H. Lurie Children’s Hospital of Chicago

 We are grateful for our partnership with the Ann & Robert H. Lurie Children’s Hospital.
 Their team provides key staff members to the CHAT program, as well as advice and guidance.